uikipo/public/src/content/docs/general/issues.md

 1. Importing assets other than A000 cause a black screen.
 2. Some areas may cause the game to crash.
+3. Camera may crash on some devices (You can disable camera permissions for now).

 ## Frequently Asked Questions